 * The Grumman S2F "Tracker" was one of the more prominent tools of Western naval power in the 1960s.
 This compact carrier-based aircraft provided a capable platform for ocean patrol and sub-hunting, and also served as the basis for the "Trader" transport and "Tracer" early-warning aircraft.
-This document provides a history and description of the Tracker, Trader, and Tracer.
+This document provides a history and description of the Tracker, Trader, and Tracer -- as well as its predecessor in Navy service, the Grumman A2F "Guardian".

 The first XS2F-1 flew on 4 December 1952.
 It was a high-wing monoplane with a rounded, roomy fuselage, powered by twin Wright R-1820-82WA Cyclone nine-cylinder air-cooled radial engines providing 1,120 kW (1,500 HP) each, mounted in long nacelles on the wings.
 The XS2F-1's long wings and powerful engines allowed it to operate from small carriers and short airfields.
 The wings folded up hydraulically over the top of the aircraft, with the wing fold "skewed" so the two wings would overlap each other when folded.
 The XS2F-1 had tricycle landing gear, with twin-wheel nose gear, along with single-wheel main gear retracting backwards into the engine nacelles.
 The aircraft was fitted with a stinger-type arresting hook, preceded by a small tailwheel to act as a bumper on carrier landings.

-The XS2F-1's ASW fit included sonobuoy ejector tubes, with eight built into the rear of each engine nacelle and firing straight out the back; a 70-million-candlepower searchlight mounted on the right wing; an AN/APS-38 search radar in a retractable ventral "dustbin" radome, behind the weapons bay; an AN/APA-69 electronics countermeasures (ECM) antenna in a teardrop fairing above the cockpit; and a retractable AN/ASQ-10 magnetic anomaly detector (MAD) boom in the tail.
+The XS2F-1's ASW fit included sonobuoy ejector tubes, with eight built into the rear of each engine nacelle, and firing straight out the back; a 70-million-candlepower searchlight mounted on the right wing; an AN/APS-38 search radar in a retractable ventral "dustbin" radome, behind the weapons bay; an AN/APA-69 electronics countermeasures (ECM) antenna in a teardrop fairing above the cockpit; and a retractable AN/ASQ-10 MAD boom in the tail.

 * Following trials of 15 "YS2F-1" service evaluation machines, the production "S2F-1" entered US Navy service in February 1954, with Squadron VS-26.
 The S2F-1 was much like the XS2F-1 prototypes, but had uprated Cyclones providing 1,138 kW (1,525 HP) each.
 After service introduction, the type was later renamed "Tracker".
 Although aircraft nicknames are something of a treacherous subject, occasionally being fabrications well after the fact, it does appear that the Tracker eventually became known as the "Stoof", a corruption of the "S-Two-F" designation.